Reformed Church in the United States (Eureka Classis): Final Years 1970-1985

 The Eureka Classis started to not only fund foreign missions, but began to get serious about home missions as well.
 The Eureka Classis began outreach to churches and groups that were not from the German Calvinist heritage.
 The Eureka Classis in 1970 had 22 ministers and 23 congregations.
 By 1985, the Classis had grown to 32 congregations and 30 ministers.
 In 1985 the Classis voted to dissolve at their next meeting into four classes and form a Synod of the Reformed Church in the United States.
 The number of churches and the fact that the RCUS now reached from California to Florida aided that decision.
 A new constitution was approved, and in 1986, the Eureka Classis convened and dissolved into the Synod of the Reformed Church in the United States.

+Polity and beliefs

+The polity of the RCUS is presbyterian; local congregations elect elders and deacons for guidance.
+The pastor is the presiding officer of the church council or consistory.
+The RCUS has around 43 congregations, with about 2,500 communicant members throughout the United States.
+The congregations are grouped together in four classes: Western Classis, Northern Plains Classis, South Central Classis, Covenant Eastern Classis.
+A classis is equivalent to a presbytery in Scots-Anglo-Irish Presbyterian denominations.
+A general, or national, synod convenes annually in mid-spring.

+Theology

+The old RCUS, as well as the continuing RCUS, originally held only to the Heidelberg Catechism as its statement of faith.
+In 1995, the Synod officially adopted the Belgic Confession of Faith and the Canons of Dort, which along with Heidelberg are known as the Three Forms of Unity which are commonly used together by Reformed churches (especially those coming out of the Dutch branch of Reformed churches).
+By holding strictly to these standards, the RCUS maintains a strong affiliation with Calvinism and the 16th-century Reformation.

+The RCUS believes in Biblical inerrancy, including a teaching that Genesis 1:1—2:4 must be understood as a literal 24-hour, six-day creation account.
+The RCUS also does not allow women to hold special office (elders, deacons, pastor), a stance held by many conservative Reformed or Presbyterian bodies in the United States.
+In addition, the RCUS rejects some standard positions associated with American fundamentalism such as premillennialism and total abstinence from alcoholic beverages, holding instead a focus on a European Calvinist orthodoxy rather than American-style revivalism.

+International organisations

+The Reformed Church in the United States is a member of the North American Presbyterian and Reformed Council as well as the International Conference of Reformed Churches.